 This charming mix allows for a great deal of creativity, and although the city with its 300.000 inhabitants is only the second largest in the bette land Lithuania, it is a large event city with many artists who add color to it all.

-Street art In new heights - experiences in Kaunas
+Street art at new heights - street-level experiences in Kaunas